Wikipedia reference for the names that follow

 The Mayflower set sail from Plymouth Harbor in England on September 6, 1620 with 102 passengers and a crew 30 or so men bound for Virginia Colony in the Americas.
 They hoped to reach the English settlement of Jamestown, but were forced to drop anchor instead on November 11, 1620 in what today is Provincetown Harbor in Cape Cod Bay in the then unsettled wilderness of Massachusetts, more than 400 miles north of Jamestown.
 They relocated a few days later to a better site on the opposite (west) side of the bay, where they disembarked on December 21, 1620 at Plymouth Rock to found the Plymouth Colony, which became the second successful English settlement in North America.
 These are the storied Pigrims, who in 1621, following their first successful harvest, celebrated what some regard as the first Thanksgiving Day, probably about the time of the September 29 feast day of Michelmas.
 A list of these settlers follows.

-Note: An asterisk* following a name indicates someone who died during the winter of 1620–21.
+Note: An asterisk* following a name (with brown font color) indicates someone who died during the winter of 1620–21.
 There were also five passengers who died during the voyage.

 Members of the Leiden, Holland Congregation